 You can book a guided tour, just like I did, with two different companies.
 The company operating tours is called Arctic Trip, you can book a tour with them here.

 Are there any activities on the island or do you just walk around and explore?

 It's possible to go snorkling or diving on the island during the hotter months.
 I asked Halla about that and she said it was super cool; during the summer you see the puffin diving into the ocean all around you.
-If you want to book in advance, you can do it by clicking here.

 Are there any hotels on the island?